thepembeweb/simple-node-travis/README.md

-﻿# Simple node travis application
+﻿# Simple Node Travis application

 > This project showcases a bare-bones NodeJS application used for demoing Docker builds.
 Set up specifically such that Travis CI can be built using environment variables.